getting-around

 Calle Larios pedestrian street

-The heart of Malaga since Moorish times.
-Cafes line the square, and it's the perfect spot for a coffee break.
+At the top you'll reach Plaza de la Constitucion, the heart of Malaga since Moorish times.
+Cafes line the square.
 Look for the Genoa Fountain in the centre.

-A short detour west brings you to Malaga's stunning central market.
-The building itself is worth seeing (notice the Moorish archway entrance), and inside you'll find fresh seafood, produce, olives, and tapas bars.
+Take a short detour west to Atarazanas Market.
+The building itself is worth seeing, with its Moorish archway entrance.
+Inside you'll find fresh seafood, produce, olives, and tapas bars.

-Housed in the 16th-century Buenavista Palace.
+Head back east along Calle Granada, a shopping street leading toward the museums.
+Continue to the Picasso Museum, housed in the 16th-century Buenavista Palace.
 Even if you don't go inside, the building and courtyard are beautiful.
 Picasso was born one block away in Plaza de la Merced.
-See our museums guide for more options.

 Plaza de la Merced

-The Moorish fortress above the Roman Theatre.
-This is the one significant climb on the route.
-The views from the top are worth it, and the gardens are peaceful.
+If you're up for the climb, head into the Alcazaba, the Moorish fortress above the Roman Theatre.
+The views from the top are worth the effort, and the gardens are peaceful.

-End at the port's modern waterfront development.
+Finish at Muelle Uno, the port's modern waterfront development.
 Restaurants, the Pompidou Centre, and views of the Alcazaba lit up at night.

 Walking Route: Beach Promenade